 Ever since the 1990s, Disney has been relentlessly remaking and conducting spinoffs of their classic animated and live-action films with the likes of The Jungle Book (1994), 101 Dalmatians (1996), That Darn Cat (1997), Flubber (1997), The Parent Trap (1998), Freaky Friday (2003), Herbie: Fully Loaded (2005), The Shaggy Dog (2006), Race to Witch Mountain (2009) and Tron Legacy (2010).

 We have had a major resurgence of live-action remakes of Disney animated film in the 2010s.
 There is the common misconception that this was due to Tim Burton’s Alice in Wonderland (2010), although there is no clear proof that this is a direct remake of the Disney Alice in Wonderland (1951) and not another of the innumerable adaptations of the Lewis Carroll story.
-Nevertheless, an industry of Disney live-action remakes/sequels has followed on from that with the likes of Maleficent (2014), Cinderella (2015), The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Aladdin (2019), Dumbo (2019) and The Lion King (2019).
+Nevertheless, an industry of Disney live-action remakes/sequels has followed on from that with the likes of Maleficent (2014), Cinderella (2015), The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Aladdin (2019), Dumbo (2019), The Lion King (2019) and Mulan (2020).

 Lady and the Tramp is no less than the fourth live-action Disney remake to come out in 2019, following Aladdin, Dumbo and The Lion King with a host of announced others in the pipeline.
 Advance word on the trailer was unenthusiastic.
 Moreover, Disney saw fit to forego theatrical distribution and instead premiere the film on their new streaming service DisneyPlus, which seemed to presage that the film was not up to scratch.